Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

 \section{Simulations}

-In this section, we conduct simulation studies to evaluate the finite sample performance of the proposed methods and compare against common alternatives.
-In Section \ref{sec:imp}, we detail the implementation the proposed tests (integral, normalized, unnormalized).
-Section \ref{sec:sim:1d} presents results based on four generative models with different nonstationarity scenarios (see Table \ref{tab:simscenario1d}).
-In Section \ref{sec:sim:real}, we simulate data to mimic data setup in the motivating application of IHS.
+In this section, we conduct simulation studies to evaluate the finite sample performance of the proposed method and compare against common alternatives.
+Section \ref{sec:sim:1d} presents results of the proposed offline testing and change point detection methods based on four generative models with different nonstationarity scenarios (see Table \ref{tab:simscenario1d}).
+Section \ref{subsect:onlineevaluation} further demonstrates the usefulness of the proposed method in an online setting as data accumulate.
+In Section \ref{sec:realdatabasedsimu} of the Supplementary Materials, we simulate data to mimic the data setup in the motivating application of IHS.
 All simulation results are aggregated over 100 replications.